vmware-tanzu/community-edition/addons/packages/knative-serving/README.md

 This sample demonstrates the scale to zero feature of Knative.
 You can watch the pods for the application start and quit automatically based on usage.
 It follows the knative-serving [Hello World - Go](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html) instructions.

 **Before beginning this guide, knative requires networking layer configuration as a pre-req.
-Be sure to install the TCE contour extensions before continuing with this guide.
+Be sure to install the TCE Contour package before continuing with this guide.
 Eventually, this will happen automatically, once we have a solution for dependency resolution.**